Japanese raccoon dog: Taxonomy

+Ranking as a species

-The Japanese raccoon dog is classified as its own distinct species due to unique chromosomal, behavioral, and morphological characteristics absent in mainland raccoon dogs.
-Genetic analysis has confirmed unique sequences of mtDNA, classifying it as a distinct isolation species, based on evidence of eight Robertsonian translocations.
-Following morphological and genetic analysis across multiple studies, all of which indicated that N. viverrinus was a distinct species, it was later classified as such by the American Society of Mammalogists.
-However, the International Union for Conservation of Nature Canid Group's Canid Biology and Conservation Conference in September 2001 rejected the classification of the Japanese raccoon dog as a separate species, but its status is still disputed, based on its elastic genome.
+The Japanese raccoon dog is being increasingly classified as its own distinct species due to unique chromosomal, behavioral, and morphological characteristics absent in mainland raccoon dogs.
+Its status is still disputed, in part due to its elastic genome.
 Aggregators on mammal taxonomy are inconsistent on the issue.
-Both the IUCN and Mammal Species of the World (2005) consider the Japanese raccoon dog to be a subspecies of the common raccoon dog (N. procyonoides), whereas the American Society of Mammalogists includes N. viverrinus as a valid species in its Mammal Diversity Database.
+Both the IUCN Canid Group's Canid Biology and Conservation Conference (2001) and Mammal Species of the World (2005) consider the Japanese raccoon dog to be a subspecies of the common raccoon dog (N. procyonoides), whereas the American Society of Mammalogists includes N. viverrinus as a valid species in its Mammal Diversity Database.

+Genetic analyses based on mtDNA and nuclear DNA show that the Japanese raccoon dog is more different from the continental raccoon dog populations than the continental populations are from each other, supporting the idea of classifying it as a distinct isolation species.
+The time of divergence according to mtDNA molecular clock is 0.59–0.67 million years ago (Mya), slightly older than the Y-chromosomal ZFY gene estimate of 0.19–0.46 Mya.
+In either case, this timing suggests that the ancestor of the Japanese raccoon dog crossed into modern-day Japan from continental regions before the last glacial period of the Pleistocene and has been isolated and adapting on its own since then.

-The karyotype of Japanese raccoon dogs is different from that of the mainland raccoon dogs.
+The karyotype of Japanese raccoon dogs is also different from that of the mainland raccoon dogs, which is suggestive of their degree of isolation from each other.
+The Japanese raccoon dogs (2n = 38 + 3-4 B) have eight Robertsonian translocations compared to the mainland ones (2n = 54 + 2-3 B).
 Though it is unknown whether mainland raccoon dogs and Japanese raccoon dogs can produce fertile offspring, it is assumed that the chromosomal differences between them would have deleterious effects on the fertility of the potential offspring and this would be indicative of speciation.

+Infraspecific taxa

 Researchers suggest that raccoon dogs of Japan could be further divisible into separate subspecies as N. p. procyonoides and N. p. albus, but both views are controversial.
 The raccoon dogs from Hokkaido are sometimes recognized as the subspecies Nyctereutes viverrinus albus, a taxon that is synonymized with N. p. viverrinus in Mammal Species of the World, but comparative morphometric analysis supports recognizing the Hokkaido population as a distinct subspecific unit.